-UML 2 Composite Structure Diagram*
+UML Composite Structure Diagrams: An Agile Introduction

-Recently reviewed UML 2 composite structure diagrams are used to explore run-time instances of interconnected instances collaborating over communications links.
+UML 2 composite structure diagrams are used to explore run-time instances of interconnected instances collaborating over communications links.
 Figure 1 depicts a composite structure diagram for enrolling in a seminar.
 The dashed oval, Enroll in Seminar, models a collaboration.
 A collaboration enables you to model the relevant aspects of a cooperation between instances, indicating the objects and the roles that they take within the collaboration.
 The rectangles model instances of any type of classifier, including classes, objects, or interfaces.
 The properties used in the collaboration, such as the prerequisite seminars that a student has taken in the past, are optionally indicated with the classifier boxes.

 Figure 1.
 Composite structure diagram for enrolling in a seminar.